Culture and History

 There is a permanent exhibition of relics and liturgical objects that were once used in the coronation ceremonies, as well as a list on the cathedral wall of the 19 monarchs – ten kings, one queen and eight consorts – who were crowned here.

 The single most significant period in Bratislava’s history was from 1563-1830, when it became the coronation city of the Hungarian Kingdom.
 Even today, St Martin’s Cathedral still has a 150kg-gilded copy of St Stephen’s crown (the Holy Crown of Hungary) at the top of its cathedral tower.
+After the era of coronations in Bratislava ended, the crown jewels were moved from the city.
+At the moment, the original crown is in Hungary, while Bratislava has only a copy.

-Today, the St.Martin’s gothic cathedral of is one of the most popular sights on the Bratislava tourist trail and contains numerous fascinating artefacts in its main building and catacombs.
+Today, the St.Martin’s gothic cathedral of is one of the most popular sights on the Bratislava tourist trail and contains numerous fascinating artefacts in the main building and catacombs.
 There is a permanent exhibition of relics and liturgical objects that were once used in the coronation ceremonies, as well as a list on the cathedral wall of the 19 monarchs – ten kings, one queen and eight consorts – who were crowned here.

-It might be a good idea to take the Bratislava City Tour, a small bus-like conveyance (they call it the “Oldtimer”) that is small enough to wend its way slowly through the Old Town’s narrow streets.
-A pair of disposable earphones with a guided tour in several languages complements the experience of making you feel at home in this very manageable city.
 One of the stops during the tour is the castle.
 After Maria Theresa came to the throne in the 18th century, it was rebuilt into a stately baroque residence.
 Her son-in-law Albert of Saxe-Teschen (who married Maria Theresa’s favourite daughter Marie Christine) added a family gallery.
 The large areas of the yard behind and around the castle were also cultivated into terraces, French gardens, orangeries and summer and winter riding schools and stables.
-Maria Theresa’s influence over the empire was largely positive.
-Bratislava, in particular, underwent a period of significant economic and social growth.

 The City History Museum in the Old Town Hall showcases the lives of Bratislava residents from pre-history to the present day.
 If you’re fit, climb to the top of the tower for a panoramic view of the Main square and the Old Town; it is worth the effort and adds an aerial view to the on-the-ground Bratislava City Tour.

-Discover the different architectural styles as well as the various states of reconstruction taking place in the city.
+Moreover, you can discover the various architectural styles as well as different states of reconstruction taking place in the city.
 It is not unusual to hear stories of treasures discovered during these reconstructions throughout the ages.
 One such treasure can be viewed at the Primate’s Palace.
 The archbishop sold the building to the town in 1903, but luckily, the agreement included the building and anything found in it—and what was found behind the walls were six priceless Mortlake Tapestries from the 1630’s made in Mortlake, England which depict the love story of Leander and Hero.
-The Primate’s Palace also contains the Hall of Mirrors, where the Peace of Pressburg Treaty was signed ending the era of the Holy Roman Empire.
-Peer into the classicist-style Chapel of St. Ladislaus from a second floor gallery.
-The Chapel was established in 1780 and a mass is still held here every Sunday.

 Another art venue, the Pálffy Palace, is part of the Bratislava City Gallery and the arts it contains spans several centuries from Gothic painting and sculpture to 20th century Central European Painting and Sculpture and Slovak visual art.
 On the top floor check out the two permanent installations; Alex Mlynarcik’s “Villa of Mysteries” where visitors walk through red curtains into a rather sexual experience of nude photographs coated in red and Matej Kren’s “Passage,” another visual treat that uses mirrors and almost 15,000 books to convey the illusion of the space and depth of human knowledge.